evertonlok/angular-SpaceXAPI/README.md

 Or follow the steps below to run locally:

-1 - Install the dependencies with `npm run install`.
+1 - Install the dependencies with `npm install`.

-2 - Run `npm run serve` and open the browser on http://localhost:4200.
+2 - Run `npm run start` and open the browser on http://localhost:4200.

 ## Overview